 Recurrent eruptions are usually less severe (fewer lesions, more localized, and less painful), resolve within 1 week, and lack a prodromal phase.
 Patients with genital HSV have an average of 4-7 recurrent outbreaks per year.

 Low socioeconomic status, early age of first intercourse, a high number of sexual partners, and a history of prior sexually transmitted disease all confer an increased risk of developing genital HSV.
-Higher seropositive rates to HSV-2 have been found in women than in men and in African American individuals than in other racial / ethnic groups.

 It is important to note that even when asymptomatic, a person sheds the virus and can, therefore, transmit the disease to another.